Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_intro.md

 ---

+### Respawn Points
+The right-hand side of the cockpit has a small panel that you can use to view the available spawn points in the game.
+A valid spawn point is any **base** landing pad, with an identifier of the form `Pad n:0`, that you have already visited.
+When you play the game for the first time, Pads 0:0, 1:0, 2:0, 3:0, AND 4:0 in the "visited" state by default, and can be used as spawn points.

+In future versions of the game, some base pads will *not* be preset as "visited" and you will need to find them and visit them *yourself* before you can use them as spawn points.

+The spawn panel includes the following controls and displays:
+* Use the button labeled "NEXT BASE" to scroll through the list of available base pads.
+* The selected base pad is shown on a seven-segment display as `bb:nn`, where `bb` is the base group identifier (currently the values range from 0 to 4), and `nn` is the individual pad within the group (the base is always 0).
+* The number of pads in this base group that you have safely landed on is shown next.
+* The number of pads available for landing in the base group is shown last.
+* Use the button on the right, labeled "GOTO BASE" to immediately respawn at the selected base pad.

+Respawning resets the day/time clock to the day and time when the game was last (automatically) saved.
+With each session playing the game, the clock will continue to advance from the last save.
+This means that you will see each spawn point go through the full day/night cycle over a period of ten hours of playing time.
+With multiple days, you will also see the phases of the planet in the sky change as the Tungsten Moon orbits around it.
+You could even witness an eclipse of the sun, though the event is rare.

+---

 ### Main Thrust Control
 * The thrust control starts in "soft lock" mode.
 While locked, thrust can be increased or decreased with the left stick up/down (controller) or the Ctrl + PG-UP or Ctrl + PG-DN keys on a keyboard (or Ctrl + + or Ctrl + - on keypad)
 * The in-cockpit THROTTLE handle works with a mouse or VR hand controller.